 Coaching is usually well received by adolescents.
 They enjoy learning more about themselves as unique and worthy individuals.
 For parents who want their adolescents to get some out of home and school support and learning, Coaching is an option without the stigma associated with seeing a counsellor or psychologist.

-The scope of what a coach can and can’t do is limited and a good coach would always refer on a young person who is ‘at risk’ or would benefit from additional services such as psychiatrists, social workers or doctors.
+The scope of what a coach can and can’t do is limited and a good coach would always refer on a young person who is ‘at risk’ or would benefit from additional services such as psychiatrists, psychologists or doctors.

 When providing Coaching with adolescents Jakob will usually begin with a number of home visits.
 Coaching phone calls or Skype sessions can be scheduled once a strong foundation is set.